ledger-milazzo/org/README.md

 [English]

 Welcome to the LEDGER Milazzo github organization.
-It contains the concepts _(and eventually working projects)_ presented by the LEDGER team.s
+It contains the concepts _(and eventually working projects)_ presented by the teams.